U.S. House GOP backs rules plan without disclosing deals made with hard-right members - NewsBreak

 U.S. House GOP backs rules plan without disclosing deals made with hard-right members

-U.S. Speaker of the House Kevin McCarthy (R-CA) receives the gavel from House Democratic Leader Hakeem Jeffries (D-NY) after McCarthy was elected Speaker in the House Chamber at the U.S. Capitol Building on Jan.
+U.S. Speaker of the House Kevin McCarthy, R-California, receives the gavel from House Democratic Leader Hakeem Jeffries, D-New York, after McCarthy was elected speaker in the House Chamber at the U.S. Capitol Building on Jan.
 7, 2023, in Washington, D.C.
-After four days of voting and 15 ballots McCarthy secured enough votes to become speaker of the House for the 118th Congress.
 (Photo by Chip Somodevilla/Getty Images)

 WASHINGTON — The U.S. House adopted rules for the 118th Congress on Monday, though several of the concessions Speaker Kevin McCarthy made with more conservative members of the Republican Party to secure the gavel weren’t included in the document, or publicly circulated ahead of the vote.